 externalGroupId shall be set to the externalGroupID if in step 1 the IN-CSE monitoring request targets identifying the number of UEs from a specific group in the area and the IN-CSE determined an externalGroupID to be monitored.

 maximumNumberOfReports shall be set to an integer value of "1" indicating one-time reporting.

 requestTestNotification, websockNotifConfig, addExtGroupIds and groupReportGuardTime are not supported by the present document and shall not be included.

-Step 3: SCEF processes the Monitoring Event Request.
+Step 3: SCEF processes the Monitoring Event Request